unbywyd/tsdiapi-socket.io/README.md

 ## License

 This library is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-This documentation provides an overview of the library, how to set it up, and detailed examples for integration and usage.
-Let me know if you'd like to refine it further!